cairo-book/cairo-book/src/ch12-02-anatomy-of-a-simple-contract.md

 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_01/src/lib.cairo:read_state}}
 ```

 - `write`, which allows to write a new value in a storage slot.
 This method is also called on the variable itself and takes one argument, which is the value to be written.
 Note that `write` may take more than one argument, depending on the type of the storage variable.
-For example, writting on a mapping requires 2 arguments: the key and the value to be written.
+For example, writing on a mapping requires 2 arguments: the key and the value to be written.

 ```rust,noplayground
 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_01/src/lib.cairo:write_state}}